ByPikod/go-crypto/README.md

 - Install Kubarnetes
 - Apply configuration files: `kubectl apply -f .\kubernetes\`

 And that's it, you are ready to go!
+Kubernetes will automatically boot up the containers and scale them based on demand.
+Altho you will still need to run the other containers with docker-compose.

+Here is the list of containers that will be running with Kubernetes:

+- Go-Crypto
+- Notifier
+- Postgres

+Beside these containers, you will still need to run the rest of the containers with docker-compose.

 ### Kubectl